By Sunny Harmon, TaskRay Director of Customer Success

 Do nothing and exclude all previous projects from Template Performance View.
 This did not meet our requirements, but is the easiest option.

-Use DataLoader to modify the fields based on your definition of “Completed”.
+Use a data loading tool to update the above fields based on your definition of “Completed”.
 This is the most complex option.

 Step 3: Train the team

 Even though the update to our process involves just a few minor adjustments so that projects are marked complete, training is always recommended to ensure everyone is on the same page.

 Once we’ve completed training on the appropriate aspects, the final step is creating a plan to review the metrics and determine how we’ll use them.
 This will be done in two ways:

 Monthly reviews of all in-flight projects will help us uncover where customers might be blocked or delayed or where they are advancing quickly.
 Having these tactical discussions with the onboarding team will help us move customers forward and remove blockers.